Garfield Land Trust Roots

 Garfield Land Trust

 The neighborhood of Garfield has a wonderful history.
-Once a diverse and thriving home for Irish, African American and other immigrant families, Garfield suffered similar decline as people moved out to the suburbs after the steel mills closed, government funding for housing dried up, and racist policies targeted the neighborhood.
+Once a diverse and thriving home for Irish, African American and other immigrant families, Garfield suffered decline as people moved out to the suburbs after the steel mills closed, government funding for housing dried up, and racist policies targeted the neighborhood.
 For 30 years our community leaders have fought blight and sought investment to preserve and build on the character of Garfield.
-Until about 2015 our area had been left out of the recent rapid development and investments being made in surrounding east end neighborhoods.
-Now that investors have turned a speculative eye to our streets, the community has shifted from seeking out investment to preserving Garfield’s unique character that makes this home to so many.
+Until about 2015, our area had been left out of the recent rapid development and investments being made in surrounding East End neighborhoods.
+Now that investors have turned a speculative eye to our streets, the community has shifted from seeking out investment to preserving Garfield’s unique character that makes this home to many.